thunderrabbit/automatic-happiness/content/faq.md

 ###  FAQ

+*What is this?*

+This whole project is to answer a question that I received back in 2006 after posting Marble Track 2 online.
+"How did you make the marble track?"
+I decided I could create an elaborate stop motion video of some characters creating a track.
+The livestream videos on this website are to preemptively answer the question "How did you make the animation?"

-*How do you know how to make it?*
+*Yeah, but how do you know how to make it?*

-This question is asked in various ways.
 Basically it is just freestyle.
 There are no blueprints; I only have a vague idea of how it's all going to look at the end.
 I know I want the marbles to roll down

 1. consistently
 2. slowly